NativeScript/mlkit/packages/mlkit-object-detection/README.md

 # @nativescript/mlkit-object-detection

-A plugin that is used with [@nativescript/mlkit-core](../mlkit-core/) to enable object detection and provide the [bjectResult](#objectresult) type for the object detection event data.
+A plugin that is used with [@nativescript/mlkit-core](../mlkit-core/) to enable Object Detection and provide the [ObjectResult](#objectresult) type for the object detection event data.

 ## Contents
 * [Installation](#installation)